mimersql/MimerPy/doc/legalnotice.rst

 .. _sec-legal-notice:

 MimerPy is under the MIT license, making it open source.
-However it's dependencies, the Mimer SQL C API, is not open source and under a different license.
+However, it's dependencies, the Mimer SQL C API, is not open source and under a different license.
 You can find more legal information and help on the `Mimer website`_.